kiboschool/tk-future-proof-with-python/src/future-proof-with-python/community-orientation.md

 ---

-## Challenge 1: FInd a team team ⛰️
+## Challenge 1: Find a team team ⛰️

 > **Description:** For the next challenge, you will need a team.
 In this challenge, you will use the [#help-python](https://discord.com/channels/866676763450933258/928692856426729493) channel in Discord to start a thread and find a team of 3 to work on the next challenge.